Pandalism/pandalism.github.io/_posts/2019-03-14-parallax-splash.md

 ![Ears are a bit like shapes on a plane, so they should squish when perspective is off axis]({{ site.url }}/{{ page.assets }}/perspective.png)
 *Ears are a bit like shapes on a plane, so they should squish when perspective is off axis*

 In the end, it was looking much better, it clearly followed the mouse and had some semblance of depth.
 However I wasn't entirely pleased with it.
-For starters, it was messy, using three different transforms (`translate`, `scaleX`, `scaleY`); and secondly it wasn't fully accurate. perspective also implies that when those previously mentioned planes
+For starters, it was messy, using three different transforms (`translate`, `scaleX`, `scaleY`) on three different layers; and secondly it wasn't fully accurate. perspective also implies that when those previously mentioned planes

 ![Image of the the about page]({{ site.url }}/{{ page.assets }}/first-attempt.gif)
 *The effect looks respectable now*